indico/indico/doc/guides/PaperReviewingGuides/PaperReviewingRoles/PaperReviewingRoles.rst

 --------------

-Content and Layout reviewing workflow
+Content and layout reviewing workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The conference manager has chosen to be checked both the contribution`s layout and content.
+The conference manager has chosen both the contribution's layout and content to be checked.
 The first step is to assign the contribution; the referee chooses the content and the layout
 reviewers for each contribution.
 Then the layout reviewer must check the layout, and if it is
 judged as ``to be corrected`` the contribution is sent back for correction to the author with the
-layout reviewer`s comments, or the layout reviewer can correct it by himself.
+layout reviewer's comments, or the layout reviewer can correct it, himself.

         |image4|